Merlin Main Injector

-- Bachelor's or Master's degree in Mechanical, Manufacturing, or Aerospace Engineering
+- Bachelor's degree in mechanical or aerospace engineering

 - To conform to U.S. Government space technology export regulations, including the International Traffic in Arms Regulations (ITAR) you must be a U.S. citizen, lawful permanent resident of the U.S., protected individual as defined by 8 U.S.C.
 1324b(a)(3), or eligible to obtain the required authorizations from the U.S. Department of State.
 Learn more about the ITAR here

 - Support build, test, and flight of Merlin Main Injector Assemblies for SpaceX's Falcon 9 and Falcon Heavy reusable launch vehicles

 - Generate accurate, precise, and thoughtfully-dimensioned CAD models and drawings, with appropriate Design for Manufacturing/Assembly (DFMA) considerations

 - Review and/or update detailed structural analysis on all the Main Injector components/systems, and confirm that they meet the required standards for structural margin, fatigue life, etc

 - Understand the detailed assembly and tolerance stack-ups required for assessing seal compression and extrusion for both static and dynamics seals

 - Work with manufacturing engineers to ensure Main Injector and key sub-assemblies are manufactured correctly, efficiently and that all processes are value-added

 - Lead ongoing design, manufacturing or reliability improvements to the Main Injector, and ensure the changes are properly qualified